RCA Guide8 min read

 • Verification that previous actions were effective

 Some teams use rigor scoring to objectively measure investigation quality.
 A score based on timeline completeness, cause depth, action specificity, and verification can highlight when an investigation needs more work before it's closed.
+Learn more about which incident management metrics you should track.

 Running Effective RCA Meetings